JerryHMartin/waterDataSupport/README.md

 # waterDataSupport
 R package with wrappers for downloading USGS and NOAA data

-This package wraps multiple packages in R to perform basic functions with streamflow data from USGS servers.
+This package wraps multiple packages in R to perform basic functions with streamflow data from servers.

 This package is primarily to supplement processing stream discharge data.
 It may be expanded to do more later.